-Forms should be submitted to PBS one month PRIOR to your retirement date.
+Forms should be submitted to Employee Services one month PRIOR to your retirement date.

-- Preparing to Retire Worksheet - Retiree Benefits Enrollment - Electronic Funds Transfer Form (if electing EFT). - Applicable 403(b) or 401(k) enrollment forms for any sick/vacation payout.
+- Preparing to Retire Worksheet - Retiree Benefits Enrollment - Electronic Funds Transfer Form (if electing EFT). - Applicable 403(b) or 401(k) enrollment forms to enroll or increase your contributions.
 Contact the PERA 457 directly for enrollment at least two months prior to retirement.
-Provide a copy of your 457 Plan Special or Sick/Annual Payment Deferral Form to PBS.

-By Mail: Ву Гах: In Person: Make a copy for your records and send the original to: University of Colorado Payroll & Benefit Services 1800 Grant Street, Suite 400 400 UCA Denver, CO 80203 303-860-4299 Keep a copy of the successful fax transmission report with your form(s) for your records.
-Bring your completed original form(s) and copies for your records to PBS.
-The PBS receptionist will date stamp both your original and copied form(s).
-PBS will keep the original.
+By Mail: By Fax: In Person: Make a copy for your records and send the original to: University of Colorado Employee Services 1800 Grant St., Suite 400 400 UCA Denver, CO 80203 303-860-4299 Keep a copy of the successful fax transmission report with your form(s) for your records.
+Bring your completed original form(s) and copies for your records to Employee Services.
+The Employee Services receptionist will date stamp your original and copied form(s).
+ES will keep the original.